Friday, June 05, 2020

 We're going to war, bring a mouse!

 Line of Fire was converted from the arcades in 1990 by Creative Materials for US Gold and is basically a "crosshair" shooter.
-It begins from behind enemy lines as we're trying to escape never-ending hoards of angry bad guys.
+It begins behind enemy lines as we're trying to escape never-ending hordes of angry bad guys.
 They're annoyed because we've sneaked in and pinched their brand-new toy - a Rapier Gun.
-Of course, we have no intentions of returning it so must now escape in a blaze of glory.
+Of course, we have no intentions of returning it, so we must now escape in a blaze of glory.
 A-Team style!

 Oh yeah, so let's start by taking a look at the first screenshot...